KLJY

 KLJY (99.1 MHz) is a commercial-free, listener-supported FM radio station licensed to Clayton, Missouri, and serving Greater St. Louis.
 It is owned by Gateway Creative Broadcasting, and broadcasts a Christian Contemporary radio format known as 99.1 Joy FM.
-The radio studios and offices on Founders Lane in Des Peres, with a St. Louis address.
+The radio studios and offices are on Founders Lane in Des Peres, with a St. Louis address.
 In addition to broadcasting music, the station also sponsors community events and activities around St. Louis.

 KLJY has an effective radiated power of 100,000 watts, the maximum for non-grandfathered FM stations.
 Its transmitter is in Resurrection Cemetery in Shrewsbury, co-located with the towers for other St. Louis-area FM and TV stations.
 KLJY broadcasts using HD Radio technology.
 Its HD-2 digital subchannel carries a simulcast of sister station KXBS, which airs a Christian CHR format known as "Boost 95.5", while the HD-3 subchannel carries a conservative talk format branded as "NewsTalkSTL."
 It feeds 250 watt FM translator K270BW at 101.9 MHz in nearby Bellefontaine.

 History

 Early history

 On January 1, 1948, the station signed on the air as KFUO-FM.
 It was the FM counterpart to KFUO (850 AM), which signed on in 1924.
 Both stations were owned by the Lutheran Church–Missouri Synod, simulcasting Christian radio programming.
-KFUO-FM was originally was on 104.1 MHz before later moving to 99.1 MHz.
+KFUO-FM was originally on 104.1 MHz before later moving to 99.1 MHz.

 Over time, the simulcast programming was reduced.
 The AM station continues, to this day, broadcasting Christian programming.
 In 1975, to satisfy Federal Communications Commission regulations that discouraged AM and FM stations from simulcasting their programming, the FM switched to all classical music.
 It only carried some religious shows and sacred music on Sundays.